Juicingjournal.com is reader-funded. When you purchase products from our links, we may earn an affiliate commission at no additional cost to you.

 In short, you’ll know which blender will work best for different kinds of applications.

-Without further delay, let me give you the best blenders of 2021.
+Without further delay, let me give you the best blenders on the market today.

-- Best Overall – Vitamix A3300 Countertop Blender
+- Best Overall – Vitamix A3500 Ascent Series Blender

 - Quietest Blender – Blendtec Pro 800 Professional 1800-Watt Countertop Blender